 4. Bagging (Good for Large Quantities)

 This should be long enough to kill even the toughest weeds.
 You can then use the resulting compost on your garden beds.
+This method does not always kill off all weed seeds, so be forewarned if you’re adding weeds that have already formed seed heads.

 5. Put in a Bokashi Composter

 Bokashi composting is a popular method for composting food waste.
 Bokashi composting can also be used effectively to compost weed matter.
 The bokashi composting process uses microbes to ferment organic material.
-This fermentation process creates an acidic environment which will kill weed seeds and the roots of your weeds.
+This fermentation process creates an acidic environment that will kill weed seeds and the roots of your weeds.

 To compost weeds in a bokashi system: